wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/6-activity-feed.md

 - A time stamp
 - The location of the activity

 The activity feed notifications are used to inform a user of something.
-Microsoft Teams apps can be installed for users, teams, and group chats that means there are three different contexts that your app can send a notification to a user:
+Microsoft Teams apps can be installed for users, teams, and group chats that mean there are three different contexts that your app can send a notification to a user:

 - notify a user
 - notify a user in a team